Perturbative bootstrap of the Wilson-line defect CFT: Bulk-defect-defect correlators: Conclusions

 \acknowledgments

-We are particularly grateful to Lorenzo Bianchi, Gabriel Bliard, Valentina Forini, Julius Julius and Philine Van Vliet for useful discussions.
+We are particularly grateful to Jake Belton, Lorenzo Bianchi, Gabriel Bliard, Valentina Forini, Julius Julius, Ziwen Kong, Enrico Marchetto, Elli Pomoni, Nika Sokolova, Roman Stemplowski, and Philine Van Vliet for useful discussions.
 DA and YX are funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Projektnummer 417533893/ GK2575 ``Rethinking Quantum Field Theory''.
 JB is supported by ERC-2021-CoG - BrokenSymmetries 101044226, and has benefited from the German Research Foundation DFG under Germany’s Excellence Strategy – EXC 2121 Quantum Universe – 390833306.
 DA is especially grateful to the organizers of the workshop \textit{Defects, from condensed matter to quantum gravity} for providing the framework for useful discussions.